 This also includes tax implications and college funds.
-You should consider how much you’ll owe in taxes, and even annual state and federal taxes.
-If you have children, some states view college funds as a shared expense, while others view it as a conditional expense rather than a requirement.
+Consider how much you’ll owe in taxes, both annual state and federal taxes.
+If you have children, know whether your state views college funds as a shared expense or as a conditional expense rather than a requirement.

 Anticipate Your Individual Living Costs

 In addition to adding up your assets, consider the new expenses you’ll both be responsible for.
-This includes an individual mortgage or rent, electricity, water, sewage, internet, and possibly a car payment.
-You’ll want to create a realistic budget of how much money you’ll need to live each month.
+This includes an individual mortgage or rent, electricity, water, sewage, internet and possibly a car payment.
+You’ll want to create a realistic budget for how much money you’ll need to live each month.

-But it also considers costs you may not be thinking about, such as health insurance.
+Also consider costs that might not be top of mind, such as health insurance.
 If you’re covered by your spouse’s health insurance, you’ll be responsible for it after a divorce.
 You can qualify to use your spouse’s insurance for up to 36 months through COBRA, but it’s substantially more expensive than other options, including employer coverage and the Affordable Care Act.
 If you choose to do a legal separation rather than a divorce, however, you can keep your partner’s insurance under certain circumstances.

 While your house may feel sentimental, your emotions might make your healing process more difficult.
-And financially, it can become a burden to maintain — especially with only one person to cover the costs.
-Costs include more than the mortgage — it may also include any emergency repairs that pop up, property taxes and any general upkeep.
+And, financially, a home can become an immense burden to maintain — especially with only one person to cover the costs.
+Costs include more than the mortgage; they may also include any emergency repairs that pop up, property taxes and any general upkeep.

 Starting Over After Divorce At 50